cavo789/aesecure_quickscan/readme.md

 Before starting the scan, QuickScan needs to know how many files he needs to scan.
 The `Getting the file list` action will get the list of all files of your site and all whitelisted files will be ignored.
 A whitelisted file is a file that QuickScan knows he's clean.
 How?
 Because the md5 hash of the file is mentioned in a whitelist file like the `aesecure_quickscan_J!3.9.0.json` (or any other whitelist files).

 In other words: `Getting the file list` will only retrieve files that need to be scanned.
 In a fresh Joomla or WordPress installation, you'll have a very few files to scan since the native, core files are whitelisted.
 Explanation: I've generated hashes for a lot of versions (see https://github.com/cavo789/aesecure_quickscan/tree/master/hashes/joomla and https://github.com/cavo789/aesecure_quickscan/tree/master/hashes/wordpress).
-As soon as QuickScan can retrieve a hash file for the version of Joomla/Wordpress you're using, a hash will be computed for every single files of your site and if that hash is recognized, it means your file is healthy meaning his content is exactly the one present in a fresh installation of Joomla/Wordpress and thus didn't contains any viruses.
-As soon as a core file has been altered, even with just a space characther, the hash will be different thus not retrieved in the list.
+As soon as QuickScan can retrieve a hash file for the version of Joomla/Wordpress you're using, a hash will be computed for every single file of your site and if that hash is recognised, it means your file is healthy meaning his content is exactly the one present in a fresh installation of Joomla/Wordpress and thus didn't contain any viruses.
+As soon as a core file has been altered, even with just a space character, the hash will be different thus not retrieved in the list.
 As a consequence, the file will be scanned even if part of the "core" files of the CMS.
 Only unmodified files will be considered as healthy and not scanned.

-**unmodified** files are whitelisted (if unchanged of course).
+**Unmodified** files are whitelisted (if unchanged of course).

 As you can see here below, on a fresh installation of Joomla 3.9.0, the number of files to scan is: zero.
 This because nothing was added to the site and thus 100% of files are in our whitelist.